dgestep/bowling-score-keeper/README.md

 1. Open Intellij and close all projects
 2. From the Welcome to Intellij IDEA popup window, click the Import Project selection
+3. Choose the bowling-score-keeper/bowling.model folder.
-3. Choose "Import project from external model" choice and click the Gradle model
+3. Choose "Import project from external model" choice and click the Gradle model.
+Click Next.
-4. Choose the bowling-score-keeper/bowling.model folder.
-Choose the "Use gradle wrapper task configuration".
+4. Choose the "Use gradle wrapper task configuration".
 Leave all other choices as their default choice
 5. Click Finish

 # Eclipse Import